theodelrieu/playground/docs/docs/usage/intermediate.md

 Note
 {: .label .label-blue }
-Both ways will lazily transform the input.

-Although more verbose, `read` is often faster than using iterators.
+Although more verbose, `read` can be faster than iterators.

-Caveat
-{: .label .label-yellow }
-`Encoder`s and `Decoder`s are stateful objects designed for one-time use, be careful to not reuse them!

 ### Use-cases